-Return on Equity (ROE) is a measure of a company’s annual return (net income) divided by the value of its total shareholders’ equity (i.e. 12%).
-Alternatively, ROE can also be derived by dividing the firm’s dividend growth rate by its earnings retention rate (= 1 – dividend payout ratio).
+Return on Equity (ROE) is the measure of a company’s annual return (net income) divided by the value of its total shareholders’ equity, expressed as a percentage (e.g., 12%).
+Alternatively, ROE can also be derived by dividing the firm’s dividend growth rate by its earnings retention rate (1 – dividend payout ratio).

-Return on Equity is a two-part ratio in its derivation, because it brings together the income statement and the balance sheet when ofthe net income or profit is compared to the shareholders’ equity.
-The number represents the total return on equity capital and shows the firm’s ability to turn assets into profits.
+Return on Equity is a two-part ratio in its derivation because it brings together the income statement and the balance sheet, where net income or profit is compared to the shareholders’ equity.
+The number represents the total return on equity capital and shows the firm’s ability to turn equity investments into profits.
 To put it another way, it measures the profits made for each dollar from shareholders’ equity.

 Enter your name and email in the form below and download the free template now!

 Download the free Excel template now to advance your finance knowledge!

 With net income in the numerator, Return on Equity (ROE) looks at the firm’s bottom line to gauge overall profitability for the firm’s owners and investors.
 Stockholders are at the bottom of the pecking order of a firm’s capital structure, and the income returned to them is a useful measure that represents excess profits that remain after paying mandatory obligations and reinvesting in the business.